syntevo/syntevo.github.io/SmartGit/Latest/On-premise-license-server.md

 ## Checking user permissions against LDAP/Active Directory

-You can configure the on-premise license server to check authorization to use SmartGit against an LDAP/Active Directory. **Be advised that this is not an authentication!** SmartGit just reads the name of the currently logged-in user from the system environment and transmits this to the server as a string, without any password checks involved.
+You can configure the on-premise license server to check authorization to use SmartGit against an LDAP/Active Directory. **Be advised that this is not an authentication!** SmartGit just reads the name of the currently logged-in user from the system environment and transmits this to the server as a string, without any password checks involved:

+* On Windows, this is `USERNAME`
+* On MacOS/Linux, this is `USER`

 ### Configure SmartGit